 In general, we may expect that scrutinizing the character of potential trading partners entails at least some cost.
 It takes time to get to know someone, after all, and even after substantial periods of contact, observable symptoms of emotional predispositions to behave honestly are likely to be noisy.
 Just as it would not pay to incur the expense of installing a burglar alarm in a neighborhood where burglaries never happen, it would not pay to incur the cost of scrutinizing potential trading partners if everyone were honest.
 You’d do better just to trust everyone indiscriminately.

 Does this mean that there is likely to be no need for the monitoring of others and no value in the capacity to monitor accurately?
 No. For cheaters could easily invade any social environment of the kind imagined.
 And over time, their numbers would multiply until the cost of vigilance came into balance with the corresponding benefits of being victimized less frequently.
 The expectation, then, is that any equilibrium population will contain at least some dishonest individuals.
-So while the economy of esteem may enable honest individuals to hold their own in competition with their dishonest counterparts, we cannot reasonably expect it to eliminate the need for vigorous monitoring and enforcement of prosocial regulations.
+So while the economy of esteem may enable honest individuals to hold their own in competition with their dishonest counterparts, we cannot reasonably expect it to eliminate the need for vigorous monitoring and enforcement of pro-social regulations.

-Illustrating the economy of esteem
+Illustrating the Economy of Esteem

 There are many examples where the economy of esteem can help us explain the vagaries of social life (Appiah 2010).
-But we conclude with a somewhat speculative case that illustrates nicely the interaction possible between the attraction to esteem, on the one side, and the aversion to disesteem on the other (McAdams 1997; Brennan and Pettit 2004, Pt 2).
+But we conclude with a somewhat speculative case that illustrates nicely the interaction possible between the attraction to esteem, on the one side, and the aversion to disesteem on the other (McAdams 1997; Brennan and Pettit 2004: part 2).

 The example bears on the rise of recycling in many countries over the past quarter century or more.
 At the start of this development, standards began to emerge that made recycling look desirable and, those standards being widely shared, this meant that the relatively few individuals who went to the trouble of recycling would have earned great esteem for their efforts, in the eyes of others and in their own eyes.
-This being so, we can imagine that forces of imitation, buttressed by the returns in positive esteem, may have helped to increase the numbers and to persuade government to take steps that made recycling ever easier.
-But with the increase in numbers and the rise in the ease of recycling, the motive of positive esteem would presumably have grown weaker in its impact, raising the possibility that the recycling movement would stall, decline or oscillate.
+This being so, we can imagine that forces of imitation, buttressed by the returns in positive esteem, may have helped to increase the numbers and to persuade governments to take steps that made recycling ever easier.
+But with the increase in numbers and the rise in the ease of recycling, the motive of positive esteem would presumably have grown weaker in its impact, raising the possibility that the recycling movement would stall, decline, or oscillate.

 The movement did not stall or decline or oscillate, however, and one possible explanation for why it didn’t is readily available within the economy of esteem.
-For at the point where it ceased to be positively estimable for someone to recycle—at the point where it would have taken pure virtue or sheer habit to assume or maintain the activity—it would likely have begun to be decidedly dis-estimable not to recycle.
-At that point recycling would have been a pattern, individually burdensome but collectively beneficial, sustained by a large number of people in the society.
+For at the point where it ceased to be positively estimable for someone to recycle—at the point where it would have taken pure virtue or sheer habit to assume or maintain the activity—it would likely have begun to be decidedly disestimable not to recycle.
+At that point recycling would have been a pattern, individually burdensome but collectively beneficial, sustained by a large number of people in society.
 And in such a scenario, plausibly, it would have been a matter of shame, before others and before yourself, not to play your part.
 Thus, as the pressure of positive esteem that had supported the rise of recycling tapered off, the pressure of negative esteem—disesteem—would have appeared to provide a second boost to the pattern and to establish recycling as an accepted norm.

-The intangible hand
+The Intangible Hand